Sélectionner une page

 Elevated to the rank of European School of Physics in 2009, the Joliot Curie School has excelled over the years in promoting and teaching the most recent advances in fields as varied as nuclear physics, nuclear astrophysics and associated applications to students and researchers alike.

 First being a high-standard French speaking school, it became international since 2009.
-The school is mainly funded by IN2P3/CNRS.
+The school is mainly funded by CNRS Formation, CNRS Nuclei&Particles (IN2P3) and CEA.

 HISTORY